nicolasgasco/42_cursus/README.md

 ---

 This is the list of projects sorted by date:
-1. **libft** (July 2021): re-write useful C functions like strdup or strjoin using only malloc and free
+1. **libft** (C, July 2021): re-write useful C functions like strdup or strjoin using only malloc and free
-2. **born2beroot** (August 2021): create a virtual machine under specific instructions.
+2. **born2beroot** (Linux + Bash, August 2021): create a virtual machine under specific instructions.
 Setting a minimal Debian server implementing strict rules, e.g. strong password policy, UFW firewall, SSH, etc. In the repo there's only a Bash script that had to be broadcasted to all users every 10 minutes using crontab and wall
-3. **get_next_line** (August 2021): write a function which returns a line read from a file descriptor (bonus: multiple file descriptors without losing the reading thread on each of them)
+3. **get_next_line** (C, August 2021): write a function which returns a line read from a file descriptor (bonus: multiple file descriptors without losing the reading thread on each of them)